jsnb21/sha256exam/README.md

 **_Made with Python and Django library installed._**

 ## Functional Description:
-- **Input**
-The user will be asked to input a string.
+- **Input:** The user will be asked to input a string.
 It could be a number or a text.
 Which sent to the views.py in Django.
 Where it will be processed.

-- **Processing**
-The user inputted string will be processed using python's built in hashing library (hashlib).
-Which will be hashed using the
-SHA-256 method in hexdigest which returns the encoded data in hexadecimal format.
+- **Processing:**The user inputted string will be processed using python's built in hashing library (hashlib).
+Which will be hashed using the SHA-256 method in hexdigest which returns the encoded data in hexadecimal format.

-- **Output**
-The hashed value is then printed out in the same page in hexadecimal form.
+- **Output:**The hashed value is then printed out in the same page in hexadecimal form.

 ## Security Consideraions
 - **Vulnerability Assessment**